Are Big Aquariums Better? And What’s the Perfect Size?

 So why is this?

 Well, larger tanks give your fish more room to swim, play, jump, and swirl freely.
-This not only will ensure you have happy fish but will also prevent fighting over territory.
+This will ensure you have happy fish and prevent fighting over territory.

 Also, a common mistake many beginners make is overstocking their fish tank.
 The reason is that they don’t know how many fish per gallon to keep.
 With larger tanks, this problem becomes less common because of the space available for each fish.